judus/maduser-minimal/README.md

-## Minimal PHP Framework
+## Minimal PHP Packacge

-Minimal is a modular MVC web application framework
+This is the core package of the Minimal Framework

 ## Official Documentation

-Documentation for the framework can be found on the [Minimal website](http://minimal.com/docs).
+Documentation for the framework can not be found yet.

 ## Contributing

-The contribution guide can be found in the [Minimal documentation](http://minimal.com/docs/contributions).
+You may contribute.

 ### License

-The Minimal framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+The Minimal packages is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)